w1ll-i-code/rpitit-lambda/README.md

 Alonzo Church.
 It follows a few simple rules:

 1) The only thing that exists in the basic calculus are functions.
-2) Each function takes exactly one argument and returns exactly one argument.
+2) Each function takes exactly one value as an argument and returns exactly one value.
 3) In the function body, we can apply functions to other functions, or construct new functions.

 The simplest function like this is the identity function: `λ x . x` which is a function that just